DNKonanov/uni_cli/README.md

 `uniqpy fit -l x.txt -v y.txt -q Q.txt -r R.txt -p parameters.txt`

 `-p` parameter sets the output file name.
-It should be noted that the binary interatction energies matrix written in this file is a symmethric matrix and is stored in linearized form.
+It should be noted that the binary interaction energies matrix being symmetric is stored in linearized form.
 It can be reshaped into square form using the `squareform` function from `scipy.spatial.distance`.

 `Q.txt` and `R.txt` are input text files which contain molecular surface areas and volumes.
 The order of chemical in these files must be the same as the order of corresponding columns in `x.txt` and `y.txt` files.
 Q and R values can be found in different ways, for instance using the MSMS algorithm implemented as a [PyMOL plugin](http://pldserver1.biochem.queensu.ca/~rlc/work/pymol/msms_pymol.py).
 Examples of x, y, Q and R are availabe in the `test` folder in this repository.